wp-plugins/listly/readme.txt

 = How many people can contribute to a single list? =

 There's no limit.
 We've seen lists with 5k+ contributors.
-It's all a function of your brand and community size.
+It's all a function of your brand & community size.

 = Can I search a list? =